 The combined use of drugs is a strategy that is often used in patients who do not respond well to therapy of single valproate.
-In Bhayangkara Hospital Kediri, a combination of the most widely used drugs is the antidepressants class of SSRI, which is fluoxetine, although until now the combination of mood stabilizers with antidepressants in the advanced phase or long-term therapy is controversial because some studies mention that there is a risk of 4 to 44% to trigger episodes of mania or hypomania (Gijsman et al 2004, Truman et al 2007).
+In Bhayangkara Hospital Kediri, a combination of the most widely used drugs is the antidepressants class of SSRI, which is fluoxetine, although until now the combination of mood stabilizers with antidepressants in the advanced phase or long-term therapy is controversial because some studies mention therapy is controversial because some studies mention therapy is controversial because some studies mention therapy is controversial because some studies mention.
 Therefore, this study was conducted in order to identify the effect of the combined use of valproate and fluoxetine on the symptoms of mood disorders measured using YMRS and MADRS scores in patients with advanced phase of bipolar disorder.